No wonder we are all exhausted: our dietary guidelines are causing malnutrition

 Vitamin A deficiency is actually what is responsible for a very large proportion of measles deaths worldwide, which is why the WHO recommends giving megadoses of vitamin A to infants and children in developing countries as soon as they develop measles.
 So paediatricians, please remember this the next time you see a baby with measles.
 It will take you a lot less time to read the WHO guidance on vitamin A for measles than it will to work out whether the baby’s mother had adequate active vitamin A intake before and during pregnancy and during breastfeeding.
 Or to try to work out whether or not she is good at converting beta-carotenes into retinols.
 Of course you can always check a blood level of vitamin A, but if you hang around waiting for a level to come back before you decide to treat the baby, it might be too late to save their life.
 But you should have a very high index of suspicion for anyone having a vitamin A deficiency, given that the top 2 sources in the diet are liver and cod liver oil, and most pregnancy supplements contain no active vitamin A at all (they mostly only contain beta-carotene).

 Synthetic retinols have been associated with an increased risk of birth defects in one study, but eating liver was not.
 You probably should avoid eating polar bear, seal or husky liver, but apart from that liver has been consumed reasonably safely all over the world for thousands of years without the need for dietary guidelines giving it a bad name.
+In case you’re wondering, commercial retinol synthesis is a complicated process that involves multiple steps, catalysts that use bromides and/or heavy metals and creates some unwanted products that are supposed to be removed at the end of the process.
+Which begs the question, could some of the increased toxicity seen with synthetic vitamin A be a result of contamination from the manufacturing process?

 Surely people are getting enough folate?
 No?
 Really?...
 Oops